akrzos/cfme-performance/README.md

 *Note there is several rpms you may have to install depending on what is already installed in your environment.*

 When workloads complete, view `cfme-performance/results` directory for workload output and check Grafana for system metrics while workload was run.

+## Workloads:

+These are the current workloads:

+* Idle (default, no websocket/git_owner roles, all roles)
+* Refresh Providers
+* Refresh VMs
+* Capacity and Utilization
+* SmartState Analysis (Scans VMs)
+* Provisioning

+Each workload(Except Idle) can take a list of providers and a total_time parameter to adjust how long the appliance is stressed with the workload.
+Each workload has its only parameters that can adjust the behavior of the workload.
+(See the default configuration file cfme_performance.yml for example workloads and required parameters for each workload - scenario)  This can lead to many variations of the workloads.